-Cleaning tile floor & counter top grout is simple & virtually free when you know this one simple & frugal cleaning life hack.
-Learn how to clean grout & tile with very minimal scrubbing on your part.
+Cleaning tile floor & counter top grout can be simple & virtually free if you know this one simple & frugal cleaning hack.
+Learn how you can clean grout & tile with very minimal scrubbing on your part.
 It truly is a lifesaver.

 I just found the easiest and cheapest way to clean grout that I have ever heard of!
-Which works for both tile floors as well as tile counter tops.
+It works for both tile floors and tile counter tops.

 When I bought my house a while back, I was pretty overwhelmed at the thought of needing to defunk (that might actually be a word…lol) the grout of so much tile.